 "The beautiful weather was conducive for visiting and viewing," said Marge Cutright, the Museum's executive director.
 "Many passersby saw the cars and stopped for a closer look.
 Everyone was so enthusiastic.
 This year's Meet was just marvelous, from start to finish!"

-Mrs. Cutright noted the number and variety of antique cars at the show, but pointed out that there were more classic cars this year.
+Mrs. Cutright noted the number and variety of antique cars at the show, but pointed out that there were more classic cars this year than ever before.
 The diversity, of antique and classic, allowed visitors to see how cars have changed over the years.

 This year's Meet opened with an Ice Cream Social on Friday evening.
 At the social, seasoned veterans renewed and created friendships and the newcomers were welcomed into the "Meet" family.
 Pat Swigart, president of the museum's board of directors, said, "The Friday evening Ice Cream Social was well received.
 Everyone made it safely and could relax.
 Everyone caught up and shared stories of what happened over the last year.
 This is always a great way to start the meet… and there was ice cream, too!"